omoindrot/omoindrot.github.io/_posts/2018-03-19-triplet-loss.md

 Here we use a json file `experiments/base_model/params.json` that specifies all the hyperparameters in the model.
 This file must be created for any new experiment.

-Once training is complete (or as soon as some weigths are saved in the model dir), we can visualize the embeddings using TensorBoard.
+Once training is complete (or as soon as some weights are saved in the model directory), we can visualize the embeddings using TensorBoard.
 To do this, run:
 ```bash
 python visualize_embeddings.py --model_dir experiments/base_model
 ```

-And run tensorboard in the experiment directory:
+And run TensorBoard in the experiment directory:
 ```bash
 tensorboard --logdir experiments/base_model
 ```